AppAnalysis-BGSU/ApkDownlodScan/whendownloadstops.md

 python sendEmail.py
 ```

 Note ( Optional):  During this transition, we may miss 0-30 files from the list.
 Also, there may be 0-30 redundant APK names in the foundList.csv.
 But, this should be fine.
-This can be prevented by strictly matching the sha256, which is hectic thing to do because of 20-50 missing / redundant files.
+This can be prevented by strictly matching the sha256, which is hectic thing to do because of  missing / redundant files during our transitions in the past.

 # What to do When academic api access expires
 It will expire tentatively during the last week of July.
 In that case,